DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 - Were you able to get to the end section (the "mindbreak" area at the end)?
 - Did the game feel more interesting?
 - Do you think anything should be changed in this level to make the game feel more interesting?
+- Was there any point of the level that felt too dark or too bright?
+- Was there any point where you felt like you didn't know what was going on?

+### D